-Shared Ownership is one way to get yourself on the property ladder without having to save for such a hefty deposit.
-Shared Ownership means you need a smaller deposit, lower mortgage amount and a little bit of rent – a good way of making the whole process less daunting.
+Shared ownership is one way to get yourself on the property ladder without having to save for such a hefty deposit.
+Shared ownership means you need a smaller deposit, lower mortgage amount and a bit of rent – a good way of making the whole process less daunting.

 At Aster you usually only need a 5% deposit based on the share of the property you buy.
 So, let’s say you are assessed at being able to buy a 25% share in a £300,000 property.
 This would mean the share would be £75,000, making a 5% deposit only £3,750.
 Even if you buy a larger share, your deposit would be based on the share price as opposed to the full property value, making it far more achievable to save up for!